BartoszPiotrowski/tensorflow-save-in-python-load-in-cpp/README.md

 ## Examples

-There are two similar examples where a small network is trained in Python on MNIST examples and than loaded in C++.
+There are two similar examples where a small network is trained in Python on MNIST examples and then loaded in C++.

 ### `example_1`: